-The first part of my recent journey to AR, through injuries and damage as well as a variety of cool scenery, set both in nature and urban environment.
-Fun.
+The first part of my recent journey to AR, through injuries and damage as well as a variety of cool scenery, set both in nature and the urban environment.
+Fun!

-After I moved to the US nearly three years ago, I spent most of my free time exploring the big cities.
-But recently, I started to feel a need to get out to some wilderness, and as I never been in Arkansas, I opted to spend my next vacation there.
-Alas, the weekend before the vacation started was super busy, and I finished editing my photos for work at 7 a.m. on Monday.
+But the start wasn't smooth: the work during the weekend before the vacation was super busy, and I finished editing my photos at 7 a.m. on Monday.
 Uff!
-After a necessary nap till noon, I left Kansas to hit my first stop on my road trip to AR: Tulsa in Oklahoma.
-Technically, I stopped three times before reaching it, once for gas, second to check out this cool iron bridge just after crossing the state border.
+After a necessary nap till noon, I left Kansas to hit my first point of interest on my road trip to Arkansas: the city of Tulsa in Oklahoma.
+But before getting there, I made three other stops: once for gas, second to check out this cool iron bridge just after crossing the state border.

-Once in Tulsa, I took a walk across the downtown.
-It offers some interesting architecture, the streets are clean, and there aren’t many closed places.
+Once in Tulsa, I took a walk across the business district.

 I know it was Monday evening, but I was still expecting more people.
-Brady Arts and Peoria districts were slightly better, but not nearly as vibrant as some other Mid-America cities such as Wichita, Oklahoma City, Kansas City, even Amarillo.
+Brady Arts and Peoria districts were slightly better, but not nearly as vibrant as some other bigger cities around, such as Wichita, Oklahoma City, Kansas City, and even Amarillo.

-While exploring the downtown area, I got some allergy reaction.
-I haven’t got anything like this in ages, my eyes were watering, and I was sneezing like hell.
-I guess long term lack of sleep took its toll.
+While exploring the downtown area, I got some hay fever-like allergic reaction.
+I haven’t got anything like this in ages: my eyes were watering, and I sneezed like hell.
+I guess long-term lack of sleep took its toll.
 Given that, I didn’t feel a need to get on top of some of those high-rise buildings to see the city’s skyline from above.
-It felt weird, as that’s something I’ve included in all my trips to larger cities within the past years.
+It felt weird, as that’s something I’ve included in all my trips to larger cities over the past years.

-The next morning I visited an industrial park just south-west of the downtown, where many oil refineries are.
+The following morning, I visited an industrial park just southwest of downtown, an area with many oil refineries.
 Unfortunately, they don’t have any tourists’ parking to let us admire the beauty of all those structures.
-So I just got this quick shot of two tall smokestacks coming from Walter B. Hall energy-from-waste facility.
+So, I just got this quick shot of two tall smokestacks coming from Walter B. Hall energy-from-waste facility.

-I was hoping to be able to take a walk on and around it; however, the site is under construction, so the visitors can’t see anything besides large sculpture celebrating the vehicle industry and a couple of individuals living under the newer bridge right next to the old one.
-That is where I went to take a look and made the following shots.
+I hoped to take a walk on and around it; however, the site was under construction, so the visitors couldn't see anything besides the large sculpture celebrating the car industry, and a few individuals living under the bridge.
+That is where I took the following shots.

-The last urban destination before going east towards forests and waterfalls was Oral Roberts University, a Christian campus built in the ‘60s futuristic architecture.
+My last urban destination before going east towards forests and waterfalls was Oral Roberts University, a Christian campus built in the ‘60s with futuristic architecture.

 In its center is the Prayer Tower with an observation deck.

-I’ve got there around 11 a.m., but the official hours for the public starts at noon.
+I got there around 11 a.m., but the official hours for the public start at noon.
 I tried the door handle anyway, and it was unlocked.
 Inside, I met a student who let me go up.
 Lesson “Never give up before even trying” enforced.

 Prior to entering Arkansas, I visited Natural Falls State Park.